Amazing Ayia Napa holidays 2019 / 2020

 Ayia Napa has 14 fantastic beaches that have all been given the Blue Flag status so you can be sure that the water and sand will be clean and beautiful.
 Most will have life guards as well and facilities such as sun loungers, snack bars and toilets.

 Out of all the things to do in Ayia Napa, nightlife is not done by halves.
+Book yourself an Ayia Napa holiday and have everything right at your fingertips.
 Renowned for having some of the best nightlife in the whole of Europe, you will find a number of karaoke bars, pubs, and nightclubs situated within the main square where you can dance until the early hours of the morning.
 If you are keen to carry on the party once the sun has risen, you can head on to one of the late night clubs which are open until breakfast!
-For couples and families seeking a quieter evening there are many less crowded spots where you can enjoy a nice meal and a few drinks with a warm and welcoming atmosphere.
+For couples and families seeking a quieter evening, there are many less crowded spots where you can enjoy a nice meal and a few drinks with a warm and welcoming atmosphere.

 Couples embarking on holidays here will enjoy the endless options of Ayia Napa attractions to spend their days exploring.
 If it’s sun-worshipping that’s on the top of your list then you will be hard pushed to settle on just one seaside location; with Ayia Napa being home to 14 Blue Flag beaches, you will be left spoilt for choice.
 For a slice of culture and history be sure to take a trip to the monastery, a 15th-century sandstone Venetian building hidden among the modern bars and clubs of Ayia Napa, it is well worth checking out during your visit.